 VBSR is a statewide, nonprofit business association with a mission to foster a business ethic in Vermont that recognizes the opportunity and responsibility of the business community to set a high standard for protecting the natural, human, and economic environments of our citizens.

 As New Hampshire’s only comprehensive, full-service children’s hospital, the Children’s Hospital at Dartmouth-Hitchcock (CHaD) provides an extended system of care that offers advanced pediatric services.
 CHaD is recognized by the Children’s Hospital Association as a “children’s hospital within a hospital”.
-CHaD is one of more than 220 children’s hospitals in the United States providing care specifically focused on children.

 Clean Energy NH

 VECAN is the network of over 100 Vermont town energy committees and the organizations that support them.
-Town energy committees are leading a powerful grassroots response to the pressing need to be more energy efficient and generate more in-state renewable energy while reducing greenhouse gas emissions.
+Town energy committees are leading a powerful grassroots response to the pressing need to be more energy-efficient and generate more in-state renewable energy while reducing greenhouse gas emissions.

 The Alzheimer’s Society believes passionately that life doesn’t end when dementia begins.
 They are here for anyone affected by dementia, and do everything they can to keep people with dementia connected to their lives and the people who matter most.

 The Society maintains the historic 1807 Lewis House in the heart of Norwich’s historic downtown along with an extensive collection of artifacts, photos, and archives relating to the town’s history.
-Annual exhibits are mounted in the three spacious exhibit rooms on the first floor, and other special eventsare held at the Historical Society throughout the year.
+Annual exhibits are mounted in the three spacious exhibit rooms on the first floor, and other special events are held at the Historical Society throughout the year.

 We Are Still In is the broadest cross-section of the U.S. economy ever assembled in pursuit of climate action.
 Over 2,600 leaders strong and growing, We Are Still In shows the world that leaders from across America’s state houses, city halls, board rooms, and college campuses stand by the Paris Agreement and are committed to meeting its goals.

-Norwich Solar Technologies is a firm believer in the importance of independent local media and in-depth coverage of legislation and public policy in crucial issues of energy, as well as health care, the economy, the environment, and education in our region.
+NST is a firm believer in the importance of independent local media and in-depth coverage of legislation and public policy in crucial issues of energy, as well as health care, the economy, the environment, and education in our region.
 That’s why we enthusiastically support VPR, NEPR and NHPR as corporate sponsors.